Bikram-Gyawali/kafka-microservices-setup/Readme.md

 - Ensure Docker is installed and running.
 - Modify environment variables as needed in the `.env` file.
 - Logs will be generated based on the selected environment.

+## TODO

+- Global error handling inservices
+- Monorepo setup
+- Monitoring of the message passing
+- Security configurations etc